 Location Map of Dalhousie Hill Station

 Dalhousie, standing at the foot of the spectacular Dhauladhar range of the Himalayas is a hill station of its own kind.
 Spread over five hills of Kathlog, Portreyn, Moti Tibba, Bakrota and Balun , Dalhousie has tranquility with its own typical flavor.
 With its attractive cottages and villas, it covers an area of just 13 sq km.
+The hills here are covered with the deodar and pine trees.
+All in all, Dalhousie is a destination straight out of a dream.
+The spectacular scenic grandeur and unspoilt nature, attracts tourists from all over the world.
+The majestic mountains and the rice fields make Dalhousie a paradise for the nature lovers and the adventure seekers.

 Named after the famous British Governor - General, Lord Dalhousie, this hill station has charming architecture and scenic beauty of both plains and the snow-capped views of the mountains.
 The colonial-era buildings, low roofed stalls and hotels are spread across this picturesque town.
 The pine-covered slopes around it are crisscrossed with paths and treks that are ideal for short walks.
 The lush greenery of the town comprises of the lofty pines, deodars, oaks , and the beautiful red and pink rhododendron plants.
 Walnuts, chilies, Strawberries and the alpine flowers add to the heart-warming beauty of Dalhousie.